 The beginning of an Ironman project can be confusing, and if you feel that the project looks impossible, there are two things you have to know.
 1) That feeling is perfectly normal.
 2) It’s not impossible; you can do it.

-Planning helps both the mental and physical components, but also with planning comes the best results.
-With a time-consuming sport like triathlon, you can save some time with the correct planning.
+Planning helps both the mental and physical components, but also, with planning comes the best results.
+With a time-consuming sport like triathlon, you can save time with the correct planning.

 A training plan should always be tailored to you, your background, and your goals.
-A plan should consider your work and family life.
+In addition, a plan should consider your work and family life.
 It’s easy to find a program online, but no program fits everybody.

 Do shorter triathlons before your first Ironman

-If the Ironman race is your ultimate goal, then you should also put in some smaller races before, so you get some experience with doing a triathlon.
+If the Ironman race is your ultimate goal, you should also put in some smaller races before, so you get some experience doing a triathlon.
 The experiences you gain in each race are extremely valuable, so I cannot stress this enough.
-Do 1-3 shorter distance triathlons before your Ironman.
+So do 1-3 shorter distance triathlons before your Ironman.

 Doing a half Ironman some months before your Ironman should be considered an important part of your preparation.
 This will give you the kick of going from building speed to building endurance during the last few months, and you will get some valuable insights into doing long-distance triathlon.

 Coach or no coach?

 So, a plan is good, and a custom plan is even better.
 So should you have a coach or make the program yourself?

-Of course, this again depends on different things, like how serious you are and what is your budget.
-In my eyes, Ironman is about experiences and learning, and working with professionals, as a coach, is something you can do to increase your readiness and knowledge.
+Of course, this again depends on different things, like how serious you are and what your budget is.
+In my eyes, Ironman is about experiences and learning, and working with professionals as a coach, is something you can do to increase your readiness and knowledge.

 I would always prefer spending a little less on a bike or other equipment and spending that money on something that makes me better.
 Everybody can buy an expensive bike and a disk wheel.
 But being in great shape is about you and the work you put into the project.